Vermont Court Records

 VermontCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on VermontCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 The Superior Court’s Civil Division of the Vermont Judiciary handles tort case hearings.
-All fourteen counties in the state have a Superior Court that aggrieved parties can file a tort case.
+All fourteen counties in the state have a Superior Court where aggrieved parties may file a tort case.

 What is Vermont Tort Law?